Group-9-VUW/Mission-Control/project_requirement/project-requirement.md

 ```
 See 9.5.14. for most systems, a focus on d) and e) is appropriate, such as an object-oriented domain analysis.
 You should provide an overview domain model (e.g.  a UML class diagram of approximately ten classes) and write a brief description of the responsibilities of each class in the model (3 pages).

-You should use right tools, preferabley PlantUML, to draw your UML diagrams which can be easily embedded into a Mardown file (PlantUML is also supported by GitLab and Foswiki).
+You should use right tools, preferably PlantUML, to draw your UML diagrams which can be easily embedded into a Markdown file (PlantUML is also supported by GitLab and Foswiki).
 ```

 ### 3.6 Design constraints

 **Design Constraints**
 The system’s design is constrained by the New Zealand Rocketry Associations (NZRA) regulations [1] (their safety code) for model rockets.
 Though the safety code is focused on the rocket’s hardware rather than the software some of these regulations also affect the software of the rocket.
 For example, one of the regulations is that a countdown must be used before launch to ensure everyone is 10m away from the rocket before it launches.
 This means our software must account for this (i.e. only give clearance for the rocket launch after the countdown).

 Other regulations that constrain our software designs include:
 *   Launcher - “A launching device shall not be used to launch a high power rocket at an angle more than twenty degrees (20″) from vertical.” – The horizontal angle calculated by our software must be no more than 20 degrees from vertical
 *   Flight Safety - “I will not launch my rocket at targets, into clouds, or near airplanes, and will not put any flammable or explosive payload in my rocket” – Our Go-NoGo function should only respond a Go signal (rocket can launch) if there are no clouds, objects (like airplanes) or people in the rocket’s simulated path
 *   Wind speed – “A person shall not launch a high power rocket if the surface wind at the launcher is more than 32km/hr” – Our Go-NoGo function should only respond with a Go signal (rocket can launch) if wind is 32km/hr or less.
 *   Launch site – “In no case shall the minimum launch site dimension be less than 450m” – Our software must operate correctly with the rocket in a launch site that has a maximum dimension of 450m.

 The Civil Aviation Authority of New Zealand (CAA) also outlines regulations that rockets must follow in Part 101 [2].
 Like, NZRA their regulations are social and physical regulations rather than software regulations.
 However, some of these regulations also are applicable to software.
 For example, in the rocket section of Part 101 [3] CAA states that the horizontal visibility must be 8km or greater and that the rocket can’t be flown into clouds.
 Our software (in particular our No-Go function) will need to have checks to ensure the rocket follows these regulations.
 Our project also has limitations which can constrain our design.
 The limitations and how they constrain are design is shown in the table below.

 | Limitation | How it constrains our design |